Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: Appendix

 \subsection{User Study Design and Procedure}

-\textbf{Participants.} We recruited 18 participants through university mailing lists and community forums, following screening criteria to ensure informed and reflective discussion.
+\textbf{Participants.} We recruited 45 participants through university mailing lists and community forums, following screening criteria to ensure informed and reflective discussion.
 Each participant received a \$10 gift card as compensation for their time.
 Eligible participants demonstrated prior interest or coursework in Model Cards and Ethical AI.
-The sample included 11 male and 7 female participants, aged 18–59 ($M = 32.6$, $SD = 9.9$), representing diverse ethnic backgrounds (Asian: 44.4\%, Hispanic/Latino: 27.8\%, Black or African descent: 11.1\%, Arab: 11.1\%, White: 5.6\%).
-See Table~\ref{tab:demographics} for a summary of participant demographics and Table~\ref{tab:control-story} for the distribution across the control and story conditions.
+The sample included participants of diverse genders (66.7\% male, 33.3\% female), ages ranging from 18 to 60+ (with the majority between 18--39), and diverse ethnic backgrounds (Asian: 44.5\%, Hispanic or Latino: 20.0\%, White: 24.4\%, Black or African descent: 6.7\%, Arab: 4.4\%).
+See Table~\ref{tab:demographics} for a summary of participant demographics and Table~\ref{tab:participants} for the distribution across the three study conditions.
 Participants were students or professionals in fields such as Computer Science, Data Analytics, Applied Statistics, and Artificial Intelligence.
-They were randomly assigned to either the story condition ($n=9$) or the control condition ($n=9$).
-The study was conducted in a hybrid format, with participants joining the Red-Team Discussion Room via computer and interacting with moderators either in person or over Zoom.
-Survey instruments are detailed in Figure~\ref{fig:pre-survey} and~\ref{fig:post-survey}.
+Participants were randomly assigned to one of three conditions: a control condition, a story-only condition, or a story-driven discussion condition.
+The study was conducted in a hybrid format, with participants joining the Red-Team Discussion Room via computer and interacting with AI moderators either in person or over Zoom.
+Survey instruments are detailed in Figure~\ref{fig:pre-survey} and Figure~\ref{fig:post-survey}.

+\textbf{Experimental Procedure (User Study).} All participants, regardless of condition, began with a standardized introductory tutorial led by a graduate student researcher.
+The tutorial lasted approximately 15 minutes and introduced the concept of model cards, key ethical and sociotechnical considerations, example benefit and harm use cases, and instructions for completing the model card task.
+The Control condition received a version consisting of approximately 20 slides, followed by a brief Q\&A session to ensure task understanding.
+The Story and Story-only condition received a slightly extended version (approximately 25 slides), which included five additional slides introducing storytelling as a lens for reasoning about AI harms and benefits.
+This shared tutorial and Q\&A ensured that both groups received comparable guidance, examples, and preparation prior to the main task.

+After the tutorial, participants proceeded according to condition.
+Participants in the \textbf{Story} condition viewed a storytelling-driven ``Red Team Discussion Room'' simulation.
+In this approximately 15-minute session, participants observed a speculative human–AI panel discussion centered on a single AI system.
+A Moderator agent guided the conversation by posing ethical questions, shifting topics as needed, and offering reflective prompts.
+Two expert agents (e.g., a Medical Expert and a Research Scientist, Clinical Nurse, or AI Engineer) discussed the system from complementary professional perspectives.
+Participants were encouraged to engage as they would in a real group discussion by responding to questions, expressing opinions, or posing their own questions.